comphilip/koreader-wiki/install/Installation-on-Kindle-devices.md

 After installing KOReader, you will see related entries in the KUAL menu.
 Just tap on it :).
 The **(no framework)** variants will kill the native GUI first, and restart it once you've quit KOReader (the goal being to gain some more free RAM).
 Note that said variant may not be completely functional on some model/FW combinations.
 It's mostly aimed at older devices.

 NOTE: After a firmware update, you will most likely have to reinstall some stuff.
-Of particular importance to KOReader: KPVBooklet if you're using it, and [MKK](http://www.mobileread.com/forums/showthread.php?t=233932) if you're using [KUAL](http://www.mobileread.com/forums/showthread.php?t=203326).
+Of particular importance to KOReader: KPVBooklet itself if you're using it, as well as [KUAL](http://www.mobileread.com/forums/showthread.php?t=203326) itself if you're running the Booklet version.
+More generally, the [JB Hotfix](https://www.mobileread.com/forums/showpost.php?p=3004892&postcount=1597) is the first thing to try, although current JB versions should ensure basic functionality makes it through.

 NOTE: On some recent FW versions, KPVBooklet may be non-functional.
 You may also need a tweaked version of KUAL.
 Again, check MobileRead's Kindle Dev forum.